The-Stem-Academy/Self-Balancing-Robot/README.md

 * 8-10x ~1-1.5mm M3 bolts and their corresponding nuts (for attaching various components)**
 * 12x ~15mm M3 wood screws (for attaching each 3d printed part)**

-(*)This one is optional but a nice touch if your not going to use them I belive you can upload the same code just not connect them. <br>
+(*)This one is optional but a nice touch if your not going to use them make sure you get the correct code and wiring, there are more IMPORTANT details about this at the bottom of the page. <br>
 (**)Whatever screws work for you, maybe even glue but I wouldn't advice that (its covered in the video)

 ## Assembly